dnv-opensource/maritime-schema/pages/situation_output.md

 ## Introduction
 A **Situation Output** stores the proposed solution by the collision avoidance system for a given traffic situation.
-The system is expected to return a route (list of waypoints).
+The system is expected to return a route which avoids the collision.

 <div class="button-container">
     <a id="schema-link" href="/docs/schema/situation_output.html">